Legal Framework

 The term “NPO” entered the Japanese vocabulary around the time of the enactment of Law to Promote Specified Nonprofit Activities in 1998, which is now known as the “NPO law.”
 The corporate entities created by this law – Specified Nonprofit Corporations – are generally referred to as “NPO corporations.”
 Needless to say, “NPO” is made up of the initials of the English words Non-Profit Organization, or Not-for-Profit Organization.

-Narrow and Broad Definitions of NPO
+Understanding “NPO” in a Japanese Context: Narrow and Broad Definitions of NPO

-All of these corporate categories could be classified similarly to 501(c)(3) organizations, the most well-known type of nonprofit corporation in the United States.
-Furthermore, if the definition of a nonprofit is broadened to include mutual interest organizations, then entities working for a common interest—such as consumers’ cooperatives and labor unions—can also be considered a type of “NPO.”
+Furthermore, if we expand the definition of a nonprofit to include mutual interest organizations, then entities working for a common cause—like consumers’ cooperatives and labor unions—can also be considered a type of “NPO.”

 NPO Corporations and Certified NPO Corporations

 An NPO Corporation (or Specified Nonprofit Corporation) falls under the jurisdiction of either the prefecture where its main office is located or a government-designated city.
 After completing the required procedures and submitting the necessary documents to the jurisdiction office, the organization is “authenticated” as an NPO Corporation, provided it meets the established criteria.
-As of July 2024, there were 49,719 NPO Corporations.
+As of May 2025, there were 49,381 NPO Corporations.

-Background of NPO Corporations
+Background: The Emergence of NPO Corporations in Japan

 Public Interest Corporations